StcInc/STCcompiler/README.md

 UML folder is not up to date

-> Uses FLEX and BISON
+> Uses FLEX and BISON, LLVM v4

 Should compile sublanguage of C with type restrictions.